 - TAFE qualifications are not accepted as a teaching qualification in the South Australian Department for Education

-- teachers who have completed provide an emergency first aid response in an education and care setting (HLTAID004) will increase their employment opportunities in early childhood programs (see first aid requirements for teachers).
+- teachers who have completed 'provide first aid in an education and care setting (HLTAID012)' will increase their employment opportunities in early childhood programs (see first aid requirements for teachers).

 Make sure you keep your availability for employment in your application up to date and accurate, as refusing an offer of employment will restrict any further offers for the school term.
 A second refusal may result in your application being withdrawn for the rest of the school year.

 The common errors detailed below will delay the processing of your application.